sap-tutorials/Tutorials/tutorials/hana-dbx-multi-model/hana-dbx-multi-model.md

 In SAP HANA, a graph is made up of a set of vertices and a set of edges.
 Vertices are stored in vertex tables, while edges are stored in edge tables.
 Vertex and edge tables are collectively denoted as graph tables.

-1. Create a vertex table that represents distances between hotels by executing the following in the SQL Console.
+1. Create a vertex table that represents distances between hotels by executing the following in the SQL console.

     ```SQL
     CREATE COLUMN TABLE DISTANCES(